-Numerous instances of the fill station(s) being a risk of contamination.
+• Numerous instances of the fill station(s) being a risk of contamination.

 - Widespread failure to prevent contamination. - Direct contamination of the crop, ingredients (including water), food contact packaging or food contact surfaces.
-Auditor should consider reverting to Q. 3.05.10, the automatic adulteration failure question.
+Auditor should consider reverting to Q. 2.05.04, the automatic adulteration failure question.

-3.02.12: Is the audited area free from animal presence and/or animal activity (wild or domestic)?
-If Total compliance, go to 3.02.13.
+2.02.10: Is the audited area free from animal presence and/or animal activity (wild or domestic)?
+If Total compliance, go to 2.02.11.

-Total compliance (15 points): Animals can represent potential contamination to the growing area, to the crop, to the equipment, etc., and therefore, should not be present in the operations.
+Total compliance (15 points): Animals can represent potential contamination to the growing area, to the crop, to the field equipment, etc., and therefore, should not be present in the operations.
 Evidence of animal presence can include tracks, fecal matter, feathers, etc. Note: This includes any packaging or storage areas (e.g., equipment, agronomic inputs, chemicals).

-Single/isolated instance of evidence of animal presence and/or animal activity.
+• Single/isolated instance of evidence of animal presence and/or animal activity.

-Numerous instances of evidence of animal presence and/or animal activity.
+• Numerous instances of evidence of animal presence and/or animal activity.

-Fundamental failure to prevent animal presence and/or animal activity in the audited area.
+• Fundamental failure to prevent animal presence and/or animal activity in the audited area.

-3.02.12a: Is the audited area free from any evidence of animal fecal matter?
+2.02.10a: Is the audited area free from any evidence of animal fecal matter?
 A ZERO POINT (NON-COMPLIANCE) DOWNSCORE IN THIS QUESTION RESULTS IN AUTOMATIC FAILURE OF THIS AUDIT.

 Total compliance (15 points): Fecal matter is a potential contaminant to the product being grown.
 Produce that has come into direct contact with fecal matter is not to be harvested.
 A "no harvest zone" of approximately 5ft (1.5 m) radius should be implemented unless or until adequate mitigation measures have been considered.
 If evidence of fecal matter is found, a food safety risk assessment should be conducted by qualified worker and include appropriate corrective and preventative actions.
 Consideration of the maturity stage and type of crop involved is required.
-Any evidence of human fecal matter in the growing area is an automatic failure (scored in 3.02.13).
+Any evidence of human fecal matter in the growing area is an automatic failure (scored in 2.02.11).

-- Single instance of fecal matter found in the audited area and a food safety risk assessment was implemented correctly. - A "no harvest zone" is implemented but the radius is less than 5 ft.
+- Single instance of fecal matter found in the audited area and a food safety risk assessment was implemented correctly. - A "no harvest zone" is implemented but the radius is less than 5 ft..

-- More than one instance of fecal matter found in the audited area and a food safety risk assessment was implemented correctly. - Any instance of fecal matter is found in the audited area and a "no harvest zone" was not implemented. - Any instance of fecal matter is found, and a food safety assessment is not conducted.
+- More than one instance of fecal matter found in the audited area and a food safety risk assessment was implemented correctly. - Any instance of fecal matter is found in the audited area and a "no harvest zone" was not implemented. - Any instance of fecal matter is found, and a food safety risk assessment is not conducted.

 - Any observation of widespread animal fecal contamination in the audited area is an automatic failure. - Any observation of any human fecal matter in the audited area is an automatic failure.
-Score under 3.02.13.
+Score under 2.02.11.

-3.02.13: Is the growing area free from any evidence of human fecal matter?
+2.02.11: Is the audited area free from any evidence of human fecal matter?
 ANY DOWN SCORE IN THIS QUESTION RESULTS IN AN AUTOMATIC FAILURE OF THE AUDIT.